jghen/face-detection/README.md

 ## Face detection-project

 This repository contains the frontend for my face-detection project.
 I use the general model from [Clarifai-api](https://www.clarifai.com/).
 The general model gives concepts in your image.
 Upload an image and see what it's about.
-It's quite accurate (and fun)^.
+It's quite accurate (and fun) :+1:.

 ## Available Scripts